 CHPW Medicare Advantage has a large network of providers who specialize in mental health or substance use conditions.
 You do not need a referral to see a Mental Health Provider.

-You will not have a copay unless you see a provider who is out of our network or does not work with your region’s BHO.
 You have the right to choose a qualified provider for your mental health or substance use care.
 If you’re having trouble getting in to see a provider, please contact Customer Service.

 Find the Right Provider

 - Use the online Find a Doctor tool.